Victoria Cross: Separate Commonwealth awards

+Privileges

-Authority and privileges
+Authority

 As the highest award for valour of the United Kingdom, the Victoria Cross is always the first award to be presented at an investiture, even before knighthoods, as was shown at the investiture of Private Johnson Beharry, who received his medal before General Sir Mike Jackson received his knighthood.
 Owing to its status, the VC is always the first decoration worn in a row of medals and it is the first set of post-nominal letters used to indicate any decoration or order.
 Similar acts of extreme valour that do not take place in the face of the enemy are honoured with the George Cross (GC), which has equal precedence but is awarded second because the GC is newer.

-It is not statutory for "all ranks to salute a bearer of the Victoria Cross": There is no official requirement that appears in the official warrant of the VC, nor in King's Regulations and Orders, but tradition dictates that this occurs and, consequently, senior officers will salute a private awarded a VC or GC.
+It is not statutory for "all ranks to salute a bearer of the Victoria Cross".
+There is no official requirement that appears in the official warrant of the VC, nor in King's Regulations and Orders, but tradition dictates that this occurs and, consequently, senior officers will salute a private awarded a VC or GC.

 As there was no formal order of wear laid down, the Victoria Cross was at first worn as the recipient fancied.
 It was popular to pin it on the left side of the chest over the heart, with other decorations grouped around the VC.
 The Queen's Regulations for the Army of 1881 gave clear instructions on how to wear it; the VC had to follow the badge of the Order of the Indian Empire.
 In 1900 it was ordained in Dress Regulations for the Army that it should be worn after the cross of a Member of the Royal Victorian Order.
-It was only in 1902 that King Edward VII gave the cross its present position on a bar brooch.
+It was only in 1902 that Edward VII gave the cross its present position on a bar brooch.
 The cross is also worn as a miniature decoration on a brooch or a chain with mess jacket, white tie or black tie.
 As a bearer of the VC is not a Companion in an Order of Chivalry, the VC has no place in a coat of arms.